Language-agnostic BERT Sentence Embedding: Corpus and Training Details

+We use bilingual translation pairs and monolingual data in our experiments\footnote{See the detailed list of supported languages in supplemental material. }.

 \paragraph{Monolingual Data} We collect monolingual data from CommonCrawl\footnote{\url{https://commoncrawl.org/}} and Wikipedia\footnote{\url{https://www.wikipedia.org/}}.
 We use the 2019-35 version of CommonCrawl with heuristics from \citet{Raffel2019ExploringTL} to remove noisy text.
 Additionally, we remove short lines $<10$ characters and those $>5000$ characters.\footnote{Long lines are usually JavaScript or attempts at SEO.} The wiki data is extracted from the 05-21-2020 dump using WikiExtractor\footnote{\url{https://github.com/attardi/wikiextractor}}.
 An in-house tool splits the text into sentences.
-The sentences are filtered using a sentence quality classifier.
-The quality classifier is trained using sentences from the main content of webpages as positives and text from other areas as negatives.
-After filtering, we obtain 17B monolingual sentences, about 50\% of the unfiltered version.
+The sentences are filtered using a sentence quality classifier.\footnote{ The quality classifier is trained using sentences from the main content of webpages as positives and text from other areas as negatives.} After filtering, we obtain 17B monolingual sentences, about 50\% of the unfiltered version.
+The monolingual data is only used in customized pre-training.

-\paragraph{Bilingual Translation Pairs} The translation corpus is constructed from the web pages using a bitext mining system similar to the approach described in \citet{jakob2010}.
+\paragraph{Bilingual Translation Pairs} The translation corpus is constructed from web pages using a bitext mining system similar to the approach described in \citet{jakob2010}.
 The extracted sentence pairs are filtered by a pre-trained contrastive-data-selection~(CDS) scoring model~\cite{wei2018}.
 Human annotators manually evaluate sentence pairs from a small subset of the harvested pairs and mark the pairs as either GOOD or BAD translations.
-The data-selection scoring model threshold is chosen such that 80\% of the retrained pairs from the manual evaluation are rated as GOOD.
-We further limit the maximum sentence pairs to 100 million for each language to balance the data distribution.
+The data-selection scoring model threshold is chosen such that 80\% of the retained pairs from the manual evaluation are rated as GOOD.
+We further limit the maximum number of sentence pairs to 100 million for each language to balance the data distribution.
 Many languages still have far fewer than 100M sentences.
-The final corpus contains 6B translation pairs. \footnote{While we have a large bilingual dataset to work with, experiments in later sections that show even 200M pairs across all languages is sufficient.} The distribution for each language is shown in figure \ref{fig:data_count}.
+The final corpus contains 6B translation pairs.\footnote{Experiments in later sections show that even 200M pairs across all languages is sufficient.} The translation corpus is used for both dual encoder training and customized pre-training.